How to Save Webpages for Offline Viewing on Android

 - Use lightweight app alternatives for browsers, SMS apps, and so on.

-Doing all of this can free up room for saving articles offline.
+Doing all of this can free up room for saving articles and pages for offline reading .
 This way, you can download articles while on Wi-Fi, then read them on the go.

 How do you deal with a limited data plan?
 How do you save webpages and other content for offline use?
 Do you use a bookmarking tool?
 Share with us in the comments below.